 Travel Agency Services

-AAA offers a variety of free or reduced-cost travel agency services, including personalized trip planning, admission discounts at popular attractions, travel booking (including airline, hotel, rail, and other modes), tour and cruise planning and booking, group travel arrangements, and international travel guides.
+AAA offers numerous free or reduced-cost travel agency services, including personalized trip planning, admission discounts at popular attractions, travel booking (including airline, hotel, and rail), tour and cruise planning and booking, group travel arrangements, and international travel guides.

 International Driving Permits

 AAA offices can issue international driving permits at special member pricing, a variable discount to full price, which can vary from office to office but typically ranges around $20 per permit.
 Permits require two passport-size photos and a valid driver’s license, and AAA can issue them while you wait.

 All AAA members get special discounts on vehicles rented with Hertz.
 Discounts can be as little as a few percentage points or north of 20%, depending on the location and vehicle models.